FANTASTIC FLORENCE TOURS – FREQUENTLY ASKED QUESTIONS (FAQs)

 4. We want to tour Tuscany, can you help us?
 Can you give us some tips on planning our trip?

 Sure, I can.
 Let me just remind you that I am not a tour operator and I don’t have any license to sell more than my guiding services in the city of Florence.
 Anyhow, I am in contact with many excellent guides in Tuscany and Italy, as well as in other European countries.
 I am always pleased to recommend good colleagues from other cities and to put you in contact with them.
-You can check the links section on my website.

 I can book the tickets for the museums for you, give you suggestions for the best restaurants or gelaterias, put you in contact with rental car agencies, but I cannot make hotel reservations or sell you entire excursions.
 It matters a lot to me to say that whatever advice I may give you about a restaurant, a guide in another city, a private driver or a store has been “tested” by me.
 I know all my associates and collaborators personally; they are top-level experts to whom I give my utmost trust.